 - Put your hand up in class!
-This approach is an oldie but a goodie - · Ask using the on-line real time Poll Anywhere back channel (Comment Wall) during class time - Post a question directly to the Course Blog - Post a comment to the Instructor Blog - Ask the relevant instructor at the end of class - Ask any of the TA's at the beginning or end of class - E-mail the course team SC200@psu.edu.
-The question and reaction could be posted on the course blog - E-mail either of the TA's.
-They may well post the question and reaction on the course blog or Angel
+This approach is an oldie but a goodie. - Ask using the on-line real time Poll Anywhere back channel (Comment Wall) during class time. - Post a question directly to the Course Blog. - Post a comment to the Instructor Blog. - Ask the relevant instructor at the end of class. - Ask any of the TA's at the beginning or end of class. - E-mail the course team SC200@psu.edu.
+The question and reaction could be posted on the course blog. - E-mail any of the TA's.
+They may well post the question and reaction on the course blog or Angel.

-Blog and Tech help: See FAQ page on course blog http://sites.psu.edu/siowfa15/tech-faq/.
-If that doesn't help, email one of the class TA's, Abigail Kennedy ask5332@psu.edu, Julia Molchany jpm5722@psu.edu and Somil Patel spp5152@psu.edu.
+Blog and Tech help: See FAQ page on course blog http://sites.psu.edu/siowfa16/tech-faq/.
+If that doesn't help, email one of the class TA's, Eric Choi efc5151@psu.edu, Brian Dougherty bpd5153@psu.edu or Sara Sokoloski sjs6082@psu.edu.